 15. Good or evil, that is nothing to do with me!

-After practicing Zen meditation with Shifu (teacher) Linda for a period of time, most students find Linda can read their mind.
+After practicing Zen meditation with Shifu Linda for a while, most students find Linda can read their mind.
 Some students call Linda a “witch” privately.
 Linda doesn’t mind, and finds it interesting.
 Sometimes when she points out her students’ thoughts in class, she even makes fun of herself, “Oh yes, now you see, I am a witch,” and laughs out loud.

 14. Why do you bind yourself so tightly?